benvlasto/MPhys-Project/README.md

 # MPhys-Project
 The code I write as part of my MPhys project exploring extensions to the Standard Model of particle physics.

+# Targets
+- [x] Create model that predicts DM relic density better than random sampling of target range
+- [x] Reduce MAE to below 25% of mean absolute target error
+- [ ] Eliminate mode collapse
+- [x] Create plot of MAE in bins of true relic density
+- [ ] Plot upper cutoff of relic density against number of valid but excluded pMSSM models
+- [ ] Apply EWKino model to Bino-DM